sensu/sensu-docs/content/sensu-go/6.3/plugins/plugins.md

 linkTitle: "Plugins Reference"
 reference_title: "Plugins"
 type: "reference"
-description: "Sensu plugins provide executable scripts or other programs that can be used as a Sensu check command, pipe handler command, or mutator command.
-Read the plugin reference to learn about the Sensu plugin specification."
+description: "Read this reference for information about Sensu plugins, which provide executables that you can use as a Sensu check, handler, or mutator command."
 weight: 80
 version: "6.3"
 product: "Sensu Go"